-Milner, 50, is charged with the attempted murder of her husband Phillip James Nisbet in April 2009, and his murder a month later when the Crown alleges she gave him the anti-allergy and sedative Phenergan in his evening meal, and then suffocated him while he lay sedated in bed.
+Milner, 50, is charged with the attempted murder of Phillip James Nisbet in April 2009, and his murder a month later when the Crown alleges she gave him the anti-allergy and sedative Phenergan in his evening meal, and then suffocated him while he lay sedated in bed.

 He had hoped to get a home detention sentence there because he needed a stable address and support around him.